VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 should be.
 Ultimately it's a pragmatic issue that is determined by your requirements and the constraints on your project:

-> "Favoring Larger Bounded Contexts
+> Favoring Larger Bounded Contexts
 >
 > - Flow between user tasks is smoother when more is handled with a
 >   unified model.